Do’s and Don’ts after Embryo Transfer

 Many patients are careless about administration of the medicine after Embryo transfer which might result in impacting the success of your IVF Cycle.

-What is the best position to sleep after Embryo Transfer ?
+What is the best position to sleep after ET ?

 There is no scientific evidence that shows that sleeping in any particular position after Embryo Transfer favors or harms the result of an IVF.